The Mount Batur hike in Kintamani, Bali is one of the most popular and enjoyable sunrise trekking experiences you can have in Indonesia.

 More Bali Travel Tips

 Thanks for looking!
-I hope you enjoyed this Mount Batur sunrise trekking guide.
+I hope you enjoyed this guide for doing the Mount Batur hike at sunrise.

 Donβt forget to check out my Bali Travel Guide and my complete list of the best hikes in Indonesia!